TrueConf/pyVideoSDK-Demo/README.md

 1. Click on the link on the TrueConf Room main screen.

 2. Log in to any TrueConf Server or to [TrueConf Online](https://trueconf.com/) service.

+# So now you can control the running app!